Naimar1/Awwards/README.md

 ## Known Bugs
 Hope that my codes is clear and understandable,
 There are no errors, by mistake if you find them please contact me for the below address.

+## Technologies Used
+ * Python

+## Support and contact details

+Don't hesitate to contact me if you get a confusion or any other question,suggestion etc
+* Tel:0788358969
+* email:naiglyme1@gmail.com

+### License

+* MIT License
+* Copyright (c) 2019 NAIMA NIYIGENA